VariantSync/RaQuN/README.md

 #### Steps
 You can follow these steps if you want to execute the experiments in your IDE
 * Unpack the experimental_subjects archives as described in 'Project Structure' above
-* Adjust the parameters in `org.raqun.paper.ExperimentRunner` to your liking (see comments in the code).
+* Adjust the parameters in `ExperimentRunner` to your liking (see comments in the code).
 * In your IDE: Right-click on the `ExperiementRunner.java` file > Run 'ExperimentRunner.main()'

 ### As JAR